ghorsington/TexTool/README.md

 Of course, replace `<files or folders>` with paths to files or folders separated by a space.
 Use double quotes if a path contains spaces.

-As of right now, all output is added to `output` folder.
-Expect configuration flags in the future versions.
+The output is put in the same folder as the input file.

+Currently the tool does not contain any special flags, but that might change in future.